lyra/openapi-dev-tool/README.md

   -g, --groupId string           GroupId used in repo server, default is com.openapi for maven repo and @myCompany for npm repo
   -s, --repoServer string        Repository server url to store OpenAPI specification files --repoSnapshotsServer string   Repository server url to store OpenAPI snapshots specification files.
 If specified,
-                                 --repoServer will be used to store OpenAPI releases specification files.
-                                 For maven repo only -u, --repoUser string          Repository server username.
+                                 --repoServer will be used to store OpenAPI releases specification files -u, --repoUser string          Repository server username.
 Authentication by using user/password -p, --repoPassword string      Repository server password.
 Authentication by using user/password --repoToken string             Repository server token.
 Authentication by using token.
 For npm repo only